 The underarm incident, 1981

 Trans-Tasman cricket contests are overshadowed by the unprecedented events of 1 February 1981.
 New Zealand needed a six from the final ball to tie the match at the MCG.
-It was an unlikely prospect on one of the world's largest grounds, but Australian captain Greg Chappell ordered his brother Trevor to bowl underarm to New Zealand's number 10 batsman, Brian McKechnie.
+It was an unlikely prospect on one of the world's largest grounds, but Australian captain Greg Chappell ordered his brother Trevor to bowl underarm to New Zealand's no. 10 batsman, Brian McKechnie.
 This was, at the time, within the rules, if not the spirit, of the game.
 In one of the great sporting understatements, the television commentator and ex-Australian cricket captain, Bill Lawry, initially described the impending delivery as 'possibly a little bit disappointing'.
 Vilified by New Zealand (and many Australian) supporters for their actions, the Chappells later stated that they regretted them, with Greg Chappell claiming that the stress of the occasion had got the better of him.

 Lance Cairns and Excalibur, 1983